-Solar systems are made up of solar panels (modules), a mounting system and an inverter with computerized controller.
+Solar systems are made up of solar panels (modules), a mounting system, and a solar inverter with computerised controller.
 Solar panels produce DC electricity from sunlight.
 Then the inverter converts the generated electricity into AC, so that it can be used in the household.
-The computerized controller manages the solar system and ensures optimal performance.
-If you want battery backup system or an off-the-grid solar system, a battery is required.
+The computerised controller manages the solar system and ensures optimal performance.
+If you want battery backup system or an off-the-grid solar system, a solar battery is required.

-In the following video you can learn more about the components of a solar system.
+In the following video, you can learn more about solar panel installation process.

 Before cleaning the panels yourself, you should consult with your installer about the warranty conditions.
 Some solar panel manufacturers could terminate the warranty if any self cleaning is done.